edibotopic/wiki-backup-test/home.md

 > In this wiki you can find, add and connect ideas about Ubuntu.
 > The wiki makes it easy to update pages and create new ones.
-> We welcome everyone — engineers, writers, hobbyists — to make their own unique contribution.
+> We welcome everyone — engineers, writers, hobbyists — to make a contribution.
-> With the help of the community, all of our contributions will grow stronger over time.
+> With the help of the community, our contributions will grow stronger over time.
 {.is-info}

+# Distribution

 Discover why Ubuntu is one of the most popular Linux distributions.